The Importance of Real-Time Data for English Learners

 Students read AIR Language for 20 minutes, three times a week.

-They read aloud to Ari, AIR’s AI reading tutor, who listens, prompts questions, and engages them in short academic conversations.
+They read aloud to Ari, AIR’s AI reading tutor.
+Ari listens, prompts questions, and engages them in short academic conversations.

 Ari captures data—not just “can this student read?” but “do they understand?” and “how well are they using academic language?”